trevordmiller/slides-intro-to-graphql/src/index.md

 ## Trade-offs of GraphQL + Apollo vs REST + Redux

-Similiar trade-offs to going from vanilla JS to React but for data
+Similiar trade-offs to going from vanilla JavaScript to a JavaScript framework but for data

 ### Pros